Mubarak00/airline_reservation_system/README.md

 ---

-## Set up Instruction
+## Setup Instructions:
 1. Clone the repository:
 	```sql
 	git clone https://github.com/your-username/airline-reservation-system.git
 	```
 2. Import SQL Script: Use a SQL client like MySQL Workbench or pgAdmin to execute the provided airline_reservation.sql file.
 3. Run Queries: Use the provided query scripts (queries.sql) to test and interact with the database.

 ---

-## Queries 1:
+## Key Queries:

 Insert a new flight:
 ```sql